 The Individual Projects of the Complete Restoration

-The restoration of the building will include the refurbishment of all the constructional elements, the restoration of the visible surfaces, the renovation of the building facilities, and an improvement of the service areas.
+The restoration of the building included the refurbishment of all the constructional elements, the restoration of the visible surfaces, the renovation of the building facilities, and an improvement of the service areas.

 The firm of David Chipperfield Architects was commissioned with the planning and implementation of these restoration projects in 2012.
 Chipperfield previously directed the reconstruction of the Neues Museum, which opened in 2009.
 The James-Simon-Galerie on the Museumsinsel is currently being built based on their design.